mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

                 # for resetting the average RTT.
                 close connection
                 connection = Null
+                helloOk = versionedApi != Null

             # Can be awakened when the client is closed.
             event.wait(heartbeatFrequencyMS)
             event.clear()

     def setUpConnection():
+        # Server API versioning implies that the server supports hello.
+        helloOk = versionedApi != Null
         connection = new Connection(serverAddress)
         set connection timeout to connectTimeoutMS
         perform connection handshake

     def pingServer():
+        if helloOk:
+            helloCommand = hello
+        else
+            helloCommand = legacy hello

         if not connection:
             setUpConnection()
             return RTT of the connection handshake

         start = time()
-        call {isMaster: 1}
+        response = call {helloCommand: 1, helloOk: True}
         rtt = time() - start
+        helloOk = response.helloOk
         return rtt

 Design Alternatives
 -------------------

-Alternating isMaster to check servers and RTT without adding an extra connection
+Alternating hello or legacy hello to check servers and RTT without adding an extra connection
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The streaming isMaster protocol is optimal in terms of latency; clients are always blocked waiting for the server to stream updated isMaster information, they learn of server state changes as soon as possible.
+The streaming hello or legacy hello protocol is optimal in terms of latency;
+clients are always blocked waiting for the server to stream updated hello or legacy hello information, they learn of server state changes as soon as possible.
-However, streaming isMaster has two downsides:
+However, streaming hello or legacy hello has two downsides:

-1. Streaming isMaster requires a new connection to each server to calculate the RTT.
+1. Streaming hello or legacy hello requires a new connection to each server to calculate the RTT.
-2. Streaming isMaster requires a new thread (or threads) to calculate the RTT of each server.
+2. Streaming hello or legacy hello requires a new thread (or threads) to calculate the RTT of each server.

-To address these concerns we designed the alternating isMaster protocol.
+To address these concerns we designed the alternating hello or legacy hello protocol.
-This protocol would have alternated between awaitable isMaster and regular isMaster.
-The awaitable isMaster replaces the polling protocol's client side sleep and allows the client to receive updated isMaster responses sooner.
-The regular isMaster allows the client to maintain accurate RTT calculations without requiring any extra threads or sockets.
+This protocol would have alternated between awaitable hello or legacy hello and regular hello or legacy hello.
+The awaitable hello or legacy hello replaces the polling protocol's client side sleep and allows the client to receive updated hello or legacy hello responses sooner.
+The regular hello or legacy hello allows the client to maintain accurate RTT calculations without requiring any extra threads or sockets.

-We reject this design because streaming isMaster is strictly better at reducing the client's time-to-recovery.
+We reject this design because streaming hello or legacy hello is strictly better at reducing the client's time-to-recovery.
 We determined that one extra connection per server per MongoClient is reasonable for all drivers.
 Applications that upgrade may see a modest increase in connections and memory usage on the server.
-We don't expect this increase to be problematic; however, we have several projects planned for future MongoDB releases to make the streaming isMaster protocol cheaper server-side which should mitigate the cost of the extra monitoring connections.
+We don't expect this increase to be problematic; however, we have several projects planned for future MongoDB releases to make the streaming hello or legacy hello protocol cheaper server-side which should mitigate the cost of the extra monitoring connections.